brainrake/consistent/README.md

 As we know, the universe is part deterministic, part random.
 There is no evidence of spirits, selves, or other spooky stuff independent of our bodies, influencing what actually happens.
 And our bodies are made of physics stuff.
 So what we end up doing is caused by previous interactions (DNA, brain structure, memories) and luck (randomness).
 The best we can do is to stack the odds in our favor.

-It appears that the illusion of consious decision comes down to thinking about choices (before) and rationalizing them (after).
+It appears that the feeling of consious decision comes down to thinking about choices (before) and rationalizing them (after).
 There is no "actual" choice, just as there is no actual chooser, separate from our physicsy (causal+lucky) bodies.

 ### It's a trap!

-So why play along with the illusion?
+So why play along?
 Especially since free choice doesn't amount to anything, in fact it is the _lack_ of information.
-The answer is, it's a benign, even useful illusion, like private property or colors.
+The answer is, it's a benign, even useful story, like private property or colors.
 It lets us play the blame game.
 It's a rule of thumb we made up to decide who we can shun when shit doesn't happen the way we want.
 Ironically, this also reinforces the feeling of each individual that they are indeed making choices.
+In other words, the theory of free choice and responsibility is useful in its domain of applicability (social interaction), as real as basketball, compatible with physics, although its concepts are nowhere to be found in physics.

 There is an even more general usefulness to the concept of free will.
 Wether we decide to or not, contemplating a choice is associated with better outcomes.
 We imagine that we can choose, so we think about the choices, and in doing so, discover the merits thereof, and perhaps think of new ones.